 - Your heater might be disconnected from power if an excessively clogged filter causes the breaker to trip.

 Depending on what type of heating system you have, your air filter will be in the interior of the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 - Remove the filter and angle it toward the light.
 If you can’t notice light through it, replace it.

 - Put in the new filter with the arrow facing toward the heater to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should be used for somewhere in the vicinity of three months.
-You could also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more frequently.